bridge-core/bridge-jam/README.md

 I think this sounds better ↓

-The bridge Jam will be a fun experience where you can test you skills against other creators!
+The bridge.
+Jam will be a fun experience where you can test you skills against other creators!
 After your add-on has been submitted, our judges will score your addon acodrding to a set criteria.
 The creator with the highest score will win the add-on jam!

 ## Rules
 - Premade assets are not allowed
 - No stolen content is allowed
-- Creators must submit content within one week (7 days) at 11.59PM the latest or content will not be accepted into the bridge add-on jam.
+- Creators must submit content within one week (7 days) at 11.59PM the latest or content will not be accepted into the bridge. add-on jam.